apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 Enums in the proto file generate Int-valued enums in the Swift code.

-Groups in the proto file generate Swift structs that conform to `SwiftProtobufCore.Message`.
+Groups in the proto file generate Swift structs that conform to `SwiftProtobuf.Message`.

-Messages in the proto file generate Swift structs that conform to `SwiftProtobufCore.Message`.
+Messages in the proto file generate Swift structs that conform to `SwiftProtobuf.Message`.

-Note: There is also a `SwiftProtobufCore._MessageImplementationBase` protocol.
-You should not refer to that directly; use `SwiftProtobufCore.Message` when you need to work with arbitrary groups or messages.
+Note: There is also a `SwiftProtobuf._MessageImplementationBase` protocol.
+You should not refer to that directly; use `SwiftProtobuf.Message` when you need to work with arbitrary groups or messages.

 ### Type modifiers